argilla-io/argilla-python/docs/index.md

     ---

-    Learn about what drives us and how to get the most from the community by sharing your experiences with Argilla.
+    Learn about what drives us and how to get the most from the community by participating.
 Join our community meetups and contribute to open-source.

     [:octicons-arrow-right-24: Community](community/index.md)